 Yes, Toyota has problems in North America.
 It now estimates that it has about one assembly plant’s worth of excess capacity.
 Still, the good news is that when the market does recover, Toyota is in a very strong position.
 It continues to gain share.
 This is the key metric for Toyota.

 Typically, the best industry leaders perform well, even in down markets.
 Toyota is a good example of a leader performing well, despite a Hostile market.

 In 2016, Fiat Chrysler severely cut back its production of sedans.
-GM and Ford followed the same approach in 2018.
-These manufacturers have largely abandoned the sedan market, which makes up about 30% of new vehicle sales.
+GM and Ford followed the same approach later.
+These US manufacturers have largely abandoned the sedan market, which makes up about 30% of new vehicle sales.
+In 2018 and 2019, the largest US manufacturers, GM, Ford and Stellantis decided to largely withdraw from the sedan market in the US.
+The companies faced fierce competition, especially from Japanese and Korean auto manufacturers.
+Ford no longer offers a sedan.
+GM offers three sedans across its several brands.
+Stellantis offers very few sedans as well.
 Meanwhile, in 2019, recent entrants Hyundai (1986) and Kia (1992) sold over 700,000 and 600,000 vehicles respectively in the US market.